msantos/icsevent/README.md

 # DESCRIPTION

-icsevent is a simple, minimal command line utility for polling ICS files for calendar events. icsevent can be used as part of a shell pipeline to send notifications or kick off other jobs.
+icsevent is a simple, minimal command line utility for polling ICS files for calendar events. icsevent runs as part of a shell pipeline to send notifications or kick off other jobs.

 The ICS format is parsed using [gocal](https://github.com/apognu/gocal).

-By default, the events will be converted to a percent-encoded, line oriented format that can be piped to other utilities.
+By default, events are converted to a percent-encoded, line oriented format that can be piped to other utilities.

 Using the `--wait` option will cause icsevent to sleep until the next event.